Sales

 3. Schedule your sales webinar

 After choosing your topic and webinar solution, you’ll need to know when to schedule your sales webinar.
 Scheduling your sales webinar when prospects aren’t in the office could be a disaster for your attendance rates.
-More people attend webinars on Wednesdays and Thursdays.
-Be aware that Friday participation rates are the lowest.

 Schedule webinars midday when possible because employees have more time to attend.
 Avoid four-day weeks (people are busy catching up after a long weekend) and holiday periods (school break, religious festivals/occasions) when registration and attendance will be lower.